Silicon-Slywater/dice_server/README.md

 # dice_server
 A simple server capable of chat and dice rolling functions, suitable for online DnD.
 ## Server Usage:
 Forward port 4562 and run the server executable.
-Clients should be able to connect via the server's IP.
+Clients can connect through the server's public IP.
+The maximum client count can be tweaked at start-up.

 ## Client Usage:
 Run the client, and enter the IP address of the server.
 Once connected, enter a username.

-*NOTE: Make sure the input buffer is cleared when receiving messages, due to the altered nature of CIN.*
+*NOTE: Make sure the input buffer is cleared when receiving messages (CIN has been altered for async).*

 ### Dice Commands:
 ```